Leadership

 Andy Jenn

-Before entering the insurance industry, Andy was an engineer in the aerospace industry, where he honed his technical and analytic skills.
-He holds a master’s degree in business from Washington University, and a master’s degree in aerospace engineering from the University of Missouri-Rolla.
+Prior to his career in insurance, Andy was an aerospace engineer, where he developed the technical and analytical foundation that continues to inform his leadership approach.
+He holds a master’s degree in business from Washington University and a master’s degree in aerospace engineering from the University of Missouri-Rolla.

 John Kuvshinikov